 HERE ARE SOME TIPS AND TRICKS WE’VE LEARNED OUT ON THE WATER.

-We’re experimenting with the Keel Eazy Keel Strip this year.
+We’ve been experimenting with the Keel Eazy Keel Strip over the past couple of years.
 It’s a self-installed strip of PVC tape that you place on the outside of the hull along the keel line.
 Since the keel line takes the greatest abuse, especially when launching and landing, this extra protection can extend the life of your boat.
-We can tell you now that it is extremely easy to install except around sharp bends.
-We’ll let you know in a year or so how well it works at preventing scrapes and gouges along the keel.
+We can tell you that it is extremely easy to install except around sharp bends.
+It takes a lot of abuse, but does tend to get nicked and scraped and needs to be replaced occasionally.
+But then, that’s what you want, the keep strip to take all those nicks and scapes instead of the hull of your boat.
+Fairly expensive at around $3 per foot, but worth it, in our opinion.
+All of our thermoform and composite boats now wear keep stripping.

 If your PFD does not have reflective piping or patches you can purchase them.
 Reflective collars for pets or ankle bands bicyclists can be secured around shoulder straps.
 They can also be added to your bow and stern toggles.